CMS logoCMS event Hgg

 Figure 2:

-Internal structure models for the particle $ \mathrm{X} $.} The particle $ \mathrm{X} $, composed of $ {\mathrm{c}}{\mathrm{c}}{\overline{\mathrm{c}}}{\overline{\mathrm{c}}} $, is shown at rest.
+{Internal structure models for the particle $ \mathrm{X} $.} The particle $ \mathrm{X} $, composed of $ {\mathrm{c}}{\mathrm{c}}{\overline{\mathrm{c}}}{\overline{\mathrm{c}}} $, is shown at rest.
 Two models of the internal structure of $ \mathrm{X} $ are presented: a tightly-bound tetraquark (upper) and a loosely-bound molecule of two mesons (lower).
-The colours assigned to individual quarks or quark pairs denote possible colour charge assignments in strong interactions, where attractive forces are mediated by gluon exchange (shown as wavy lines) and meson exchange (shown as solid arrows).
-The $ \mathrm{X} $ decays into two $ \mathrm{J}/\psi $ mesons with spin projections $ \lambda_i $ along their respective directions; each meson then decays into a $ \mu^{+}\mu^{-} $ pair.
+The colours assigned to individual quarks or quark pairs denote possible colour charge assignments in strong interactions, where attractive forces are mediated by gluon exchange (shown as wavy lines) and meson exchange (shown as a solid pair of arrows).
+The $ \mathrm{X} $ decays into two $ \mathrm{J}/\psi $ mesons with spin projections $ \lambda_i $ along their respective directions of motion; each meson then decays into a $ \mu^{+}\mu^{-} $ pair.
 The polar and azimuthal angles $ \mathbf{\Omega}_{i}=(\theta_{i}, \Phi_{i}) $ describe the direction of the $ \mu^{-} $ relative to the $ z_i $ axis, which is defined to point opposite to the $ \mathrm{X} $ direction in the centre-of-mass frame of the corresponding $ \mathrm{J}/\psi $ meson, for $ i = $ 1 and 2.

 png pdf